Ahmad-Hazrati/coffee-house-automated-order-taker/README.md

 5. Click on the Create App button
 6. The next page is the project’s Deploy Tab.
 Click on the Settings Tab and scroll down to Config Vars.
 7. Click Reveal Config Vars and enter the following:
-    - Add port into the Key box and 8000 into the Value box and click the Add button.
+    - Add "PORT" into the Key box and 8000 into the Value box and click the Add button.
-    - Enter CREDS into the next available Key box and the Google credentials into the corresponding Value box.
+    - Enter "API_KEY" into the next available Key box and the API_KEY value into the corresponding Value box.
     - Enter API_KEY into the next available Key box and the Open Weather API key into the corresponding Value box.
 8. Next, scroll down to the Buildpack section click Add Buildpack select python and click Save Changes.
 9. Repeat step 8 to add node.js. o Note: The Buildpacks must be in the correct order.
 If not click and drag them to move into the correct order.